In mid-2013, the FHA changed its mortgage insurance premium (MIP) policies.

 |> 15 yrs||> 90.00||Life of Loan|

 For some FHA loans only, you will pay mortgage insurance premiums until the loan is paid-off in full.
-This can be as long as 30 years or as few as 1-2 years, such as would be the case if you refinanced your FHA mortgage.
+This can be as long as 30 years or as few as 1-2 years, if you choose to cancel your FHA MIP with a refinance.

 The FHA-backed mortgage remains an important part of today's U.S. housing market.
-Along with its low downpayment guidelines, mortgage rates for an FHA loan are often low, too.
+Along with its low downpayment guidelines, FHA mortgage rates are often low, too.

 Compare today's FHA mortgage rates and see for how much home you qualify.
-Rates are available online with no cost, with no obligation to proceed, and with no social security number required to get started.
+Complimentary rate quotes are available online at no cost, with no obligation to proceed, and with no social security number required to get started.

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.